 - FREIGHT CHARGES

-b) Should consignor fail to indicate that a shipment is to move prepaid or fail to indicate how the shipment is to move it will automatically move on a collect basis.
+- If a consignor does not indicate that a shipment is to move prepaid, or does not indicate how the shipment is to move, it will automatically move on a collect basis.

 - DANGEROUS GOODS

-Every person, whether as principal or agent, shipping explosives or dangerous goods without previous full disclosure to the carrier as required by law, shall indemnify the carrier against a loss, damage or delay caused thereby and such goods may be warehoused at the consignor’s risk and expense.
+Every person, whether as principal or agent, shipping dangerous goods without previous full disclosure to the carrier as required by law, shall indemnify the carrier against all loss, damage or delay caused by the failure to disclose and such goods may be warehoused at the consignor’s risk and expense.

 - UNDELIVERABLE GOODS

-a) Where, through no fault of the carrier, the goods cannot be delivered, the carrier shall immediately give notice to the consignor and consignee that delivery has not been made and shall request disposal instructions.
+- If, through no fault of the carrier, the goods cannot be delivered, the carrier shall immediately give notice to the consignor and consignee that delivery cannot be made and shall request disposal instructions.

-II) Provided that the carrier has notified the consignor of his intention the goods may be removed to and stored in a public or licensed warehouse at the expense of the consignor, without liability on the part of the carrier, and subject to a lien for all freight and other lawful charges including a reasonable charge for storage.
+- if the carrier has notified the consignor of this intention, the goods may be removed to and stored in a public or licensed warehouse at the expense of the consignor, without liability on the part of the carrier, and subject to a lien for all freight and other lawful charges including a reasonable charge for storage.

 - RETURN OF GOODS

-Where notice has been given by the carrier pursuant to article 16a, and no disposal instructions have been received within 10 days from the date of such notice the carrier may return to the consignor at the consignor expense all undelivered shipments for which such notice has been given.
+If a notice has been given by the carrier pursuant to paragraph (i) of Article 16, and no disposal instructions have been received within ten days from the date of such notice, the carrier may return to the consignor at the consignor’s expense, all undelivered shipments for which such notice has been given.

-Subject to article 19, any limitation on the carrier’s liability on the Bill of Lading and any alteration, or addition or erasure in the Bill of Lading shall be signed or initialed by the consignor or his agent and the originating carrier or his agent and unless so acknowledge shall be without effect.
+Subject to Article 19, any limitation on the carrier’s liability on the bill of lading and any alteration to the bill of lading shall be signed or initialed by the consignor and the originating carrier or their agents and unless signed and initialed shall be without effect.